Plants of Sierra Nevada

 Erysimum capitatum Western wallflower

-This plant, also called sanddune wallflower or Douglas’s wallflower, has attractive flowers, whose colour varies from bright golden to yellow, red, white, or purple.
+This species, also called sanddune wallflower or Douglas’s wallflower, has attractive flowers, whose colour varies from bright golden to yellow, red, white, or purple.
 It is found in western North America, from Alaska southwards to north-western Mexico.
-Formerly, it was used medicinally by tribal peoples for various ailments, including stomach ache and muscle pain.

 Western wallflower, Sequoia National Park.
 (Photo copyright © by Kaj Halberg)